Corrugation Then and Now

 the collectively rich history which created our present environment.

 By the time that corrugated galvanised iron, or CGI, was invented by Henry Palmer, in the 1820s, engineers already knew the potential long term benefits of corrugation.
-Corrugations increase the bending strength of
+Corrugations increase the bending strength of the sheet material,

 This is in itself a singular discovery which has profoundly impacted the world as we know it.